-The objective of the Group's Policy on Directors' remuneration is to attract and retain Directors needed to steer the Bank towards achieving its goals effectively.
+The objective of the Policy on Directors' remuneration is to attract and retain Directors needed to steer the Bank towards achieving its goals effectively.
 The determination of the Non-Executive Directors' remuneration is a matter for the Board as a whole.
 The level of remuneration of Non-Executive Directors is linked to their level of responsibilities.

 All Non-Executive Directors are paid fixed annual director fees and meeting attendance allowance for each Board or Board Committee meeting attended.
-In addition, Non-Executive Directors also receive other benefits including Directors & Officers Liability Insurance, provided that such Director has not acted negligently, fraudulently or dishonestly, or is in breach of his duty of trust.
+In addition, Non-Executive Directors also receive other benefits including Directors & Officers Liability Insurance, provided that such Director or officer has not acted negligently, fraudulently or dishonestly, or is in breach of his duty of trust.

-The details of remuneration of each Director of the Bank received/receivable from the Bank in respect of FY2018 are disclosed on pages 71 and 72 of the Annual Audited Financial Statements.
+The details of remuneration of each Director of the Bank in respect of FY2018 are disclosed on page 66 to 68 of the Annual Audited Financial Statements.